IntelLabs/networkgym/_sources/tutorials/customizing_observation_and_reward.md

 | 25 | tx_rate | Load (input traffic throughput) measured by each user. |

-## Working with the DataFrame Format
+### Retrieve a Measurement

-To retrieve a specific network statistic, such as `rate``, you can utilize the following code:
+To retrieve a specific network statistic, such as `rate`, you can utilize the following code:
 ```python
 df_rate = df[df['name'] == 'rate'].reset_index(drop=True) # get the rate
 ```

-To isolate the link for the rate measurement, such as `All`, you can execute the subsequent code:
+For isolating the rate measurement to a specific link, such as `All`, you can execute the subsequent code:
 ```python
 df_rate = df_rate[df_rate['cid'] == 'All'].reset_index(drop=True) # get the rate for the all link combined
 ```